wpo365/wpo365-login/README.txt

 Tags: office 365, azure active directory, authentication, login, oauth, microsoft Requires at least: 4.8.1
 Tested up to: 4.9
-Stable tag: 2.4
+Stable tag: 2.5
 Requires PHP: 5.5.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-WordPress + Office 365 login allows Microsoft O365 users to seemlessly and securely log on to your corporate WordPress intranet: No username or password required.
+Wordpress + Office 365 login allows Microsoft O365 users to seamlessly and securely log on to your corporate Wordpress intranet: No username or password required.
 Why you need this, you may wonder.
 Because this way you can ensure that your corporate content such as news, documents etc. that is normally classified as "Internal" or maybe even "Confidential" is not available to just any pair of curious unauthenticated eyes!

 = Plugin Features =